uliska/scheme-book/scheme/including.md

 In order to insert code in a different language the parser must discern between the two layers, which it does through the `#` sign that marks the transition from LilyPond to Scheme.
-Concretely, whenever the parser encounters this marker it will interpret the *immediately following expression* as Scheme code.
-(The next chapter will go into some detail about what an “expression” is in Scheme.)
+Concretely, whenever the parser encounters this marker it will interpret the *immediately following code* as a *Scheme expression*.

 So to insert any Scheme expression into a LilyPond document you have to prepend it with `#`.
 The best way to understand this is to see it in action.
 More or